 In addition to ranking a web page differently depending on OS and type of device, we can also see Google indexing a page for the same keyword, location and language as they see fit.
 The decisive factor for this indexing appears to be OS and device type.

 The big concern here is how the website owner intended for his webpages to be indexed for these keywords.
 This could be by design of the SEO expert or simply Google’s algorithms “knowing better” which webpage’s content seems more relevant.
 It could be beneficial for all sides, or it’s possible people will see irrelevant information — and that could end up damaging the website’s business.
 Each case needs to be individually examined, and this is why it’s important you take action.

 This may not be a full-blown phenomenon yet, but it’s more important than ever now to follow it.
 Here are some benefits to tracking those layers, even if your ranks aren’t currently influenced by them:

 - Covering all bases – If this starts happening, you might as well catch it in time.
-Indexing issues can show pages you didn’t intend, and you might suddenly lose traffic.
+Indexing issues can show pages you didn’t intend, and you might suddenly lose website traffic.
 For example, you could drop out of top100 positions for all Apple users.
+Even if your website belongs to the first page and you double down on content marketing, this grim scenario is still possible.
 Being prepared will keep you from scrambling.

 - ASO – App Store Optimization is a unique field that targets the ranking algorithms of Google’s Play Store and iTunes.
 If you’re doing ASO, you will need to know how well your apps rank on Google’s search.
 If you’re optimizing for an iTunes-exclusive app, it might be a good idea to track any iPhone and iPad ranks.